Please join us for the University of Tennessee Milan No-Till Crop Production Field Day, July 25, 2024.

 A Message from Center Director Blake Brown

-Allie Wagster, Administrative Assistant, 35 years of service
+LesLee Smelser, Administrative Assistant, 8 years of service

-Chris Bridges, Research Associate, 8 years of service
+Bryan Garren, Research Assistant, 3 years of service

-LesLee Smelser, Administrative Assistant, 4 years of service
+Allie Wagster, Administrative Assistant, 39 years of service

-We appreciate your interest in the nation’s largest field day devoted to no-tillage crop production.
+We appreciate your attendance and interest today at the nation’s largest field day devoted to no-tillage crop production.
 We hope that you will learn techniques for increasing production, reducing expenses, and improving marketing skills or increasing the efficiency of your crop production operation.

 We sincerely appreciate the support of the Milan community and all of its assistance with making this event a success since 1981.